This page describes the physiology of swallowing and then disease that can cause problems with swallowing - dysphagia.

 Investigation is performed when there is doubt about the diagnosis and a flexible oesophagoscopy or barium swallow are performed.

 Being a highly coordinated muscular activity it is not surprising that neuromuscular disease may cause dysphagia.
-Motor neurone disease, stroke, multiple sclerosis and myasthenia graves can all cause difficulty with swallowing.
+Motor neurone disease, stroke, multiple sclerosis and myasthenia gravis can all cause difficulty with swallowing.

 In these situations the airway is often under threat from food and fluid in the pharynx.
 Remember that the innervation of the larynx and pharynx may be affected by the same diseases and the primary function of the larynx (protection of the airway) may be lost.

-Suspect a neurological cause in 'high dysphagia' especially if there is also coughing during eating, greater difficulty with fluids than solids, and if food or fluid enter the back of the nose during swallowing.
-These all suggest a problem with neuromuscular function.
+Suspect a neurological cause in 'high dysphagia' especially if there is also coughing during eating, and if food or fluid enter the back of the nose during swallowing.
+These suggest a problem with neuromuscular function.

 A videofluroscopic swallow is very useful in determining the nature of the problem.